I Wanna Be Sedated

-"I Wanna Be Sedated" is a song by American punk rock band Ramones, originally released on the band's fourth studio album, Road to Ruin (1978), in September 1978.
-The B-side of the UK single "She's the One" was released on September 21, 1978.
-The song was later released as a single in the Netherlands in 1979, then in the U.S. in 1980 by RSO Records from the Times Square soundtrack album.

-The song has since then remained one of the band's best known songs.
+"I Wanna Be Sedated" is a song by American punk rock band Ramones, originally released on the band's fourth studio album, Road to Ruin (1978), in September 1978 and as the B-side of the UK single "She's the One" released on September 21, 1978.
+The song was later released as a single in the Netherlands in 1979, and in the U.S. in 1980 by RSO Records from the Times Square soundtrack album.
+It has since remained one of the band's best known songs.

 History

 "I Wanna Be Sedated" was written by Joey Ramone.
 In an interview about the song, Joey explains the chorus:

 Music video

 The music video for the song, directed by Bill Fishman, was released in September 1988, about ten years after the song was originally released, to promote the compilation album Ramones Mania.
-The iconic video features the Ramones sitting at a table (left to right: Johnny, Joey, Marky and Dee Dee), nonchalantly reading and eating generic corn flakes (branded "Corn Flakes") while the background hallway erupts into a venue for nuns, acrobats, ballerinas, monsters, cheerleaders, clowns, doctors, fetish nurses, and smoking schoolgirls.
+The iconic video features the Ramones sitting at a table (left to right: Johnny, Joey, Marky and Dee Dee), nonchalantly reading and eating generic corn flakes (branded "Corn Flakes") while the background hallway erupts into a venue for nuns, acrobats, ballerinas, superheroes, monsters, cheerleaders, clowns, doctors, fetish nurses, and smoking schoolgirls.
 The film is intentionally sped up to show the excitement of the background, while the band's actions are in regular motion.
 This was achieved by having the band members move very slowly, while the crowd moved normally, and then speeding up the film.
-(Furthermore, one of the video's characters is a young Courtney Love.)
+One of the video's characters, the bride, is played by a young Courtney Love.

-A still from the video was featured in the liner notes of the band’s 1989 album Brain Drain, though the song itself does not appear on that album.
+A still from the video was featured in the liner notes of the band's 1989 album Brain Drain, though the song itself does not appear on that album.